Artificial Intelligence and FinTech Research

 Meeting arrangements

-The second group meeting: Literature ReviewTask: Submit a 3000-word litearture review (the final version) by July 19
+The second group meeting: Literature ReviewTask: Submit a 3000-word litearture review

 Data sources